 An instantly recognizable scent

 Every man should have a signature scent as part of his wardrobe by the time he hits 50.
 This head-turning fragrance is guaranteed to leave a lasting impression on anyone you meet.
-It's no wonder that since it's launch just under a decade ago, this has become the best selling fragrance in the entire history of a brand that has been around since the 18th century.
+It's no wonder that since its launch around a decade ago, this has become the best-selling fragrance in the entire history of a brand that has been around since the 18th century.

 A pen with permanence

 There's just a thing to fountain pens.
 They're regal, classy, and ooze gravitas.
 They're also inconvenient—and (generally) expensive.
 But if you pick up a well-crafted writing utensil, like this palladium-coated pen, you can reap all of those benefits without breaking the bank.

 By the time you hit 50, you should have a signature timepiece—something that's less a watch than it is an investment.
 It's the thing you're gonna give your kid, and he's gonna give it to his kid, and on (and on).
 Let's be clear, though: This is not the type of thing you'll want to buy willy-nilly.